CDN $21450 (about USD $17700; £12650 using May 2021 exchange rates)

 What happens if I have a medical emergency while we are at Bear Cave Mountain camp?

 Should we have a medical emergency at camp, the only evacuation option is helicopter.
-That means that you should have travel insurance that includes helicopter evacuation charges.
+That means that you should have travel insurance that includes helicopter evacuation charges (think how expensive it would be for a 4- to 5-hr out-and-back chopper charter).
 Because helicopters cannot fly in all weather conditions, it is possible that a medical evacuation could take some time.
 Our local guides are trained in first aid and I am a trained Wilderness First Responder - our training is, however, meant to help stabilize people sick or injured in remote locations, not to provide ongoing medical care or advice.